spechtlarissa/DataAnalysisR/README.md

 # DataScienceR
  Course work: Introduction to Data Science with R, seminar taught at the  University of Tübingen (winter term 2021/22).
 The course covered four full days and covered the following topics.

+The folder for both blocks contain: my slides, the project tasks the students had finish by the day, and the interactive scripts for the respective topics that are to be understood as hands-on coding material

 Block 1 (October 2021):
 - Intro to R and R Studio: Getting familiar with the interface and first data types and operations